Straighterline credit type: ACE credit. (What is ACE credit?)

 This content is reprinted from Chapter 2 of Homeschooling for College Credit 2nd Edition.

 To make the most of your Straighterline membership, it’s all about strategy.
-I’ve written a lot about how to be strategic through Straighterline.
+I’ve written a lot about how to be strategic using Straighterline.
 Be sure to check my posts below as I outline how we made the most of our subscription.

 My 10th Grader’s Spring Semester (read this first)